MEET OUR TEAM AT CDFU

 Kelsey Appleton was born and raised in Cordova, Alaska.
 She spent her college years working summers in the office at Trident Seafoods, where she developed a fascination with the commercial fishing industry.
 After graduating college with a Bachelor of Liberal Studies in Fisheries and Economics, she took the role of Fishing Vessel Administrator for Alyeska Pipeline Service Company/SERVS, a contracted position held by CDFU.
 She has successfully managed 220 vessels and over 600 crew members through drills and biennial training for 6 years.
 Kelsey is often sent to other ports to train other FVA’s, and is continuously involved in projects regarding the Vessel of Opportunity program.
 In 2015, she was asked to help accept the Stewardship and Sustainability Award for the Vessel of Opportunity Program from the Alaska SeaLife Center.
 Over the last 6 years with CDFU, Kelsey has grown into the role of CDFU Office Manager, while also continuing to execute the SERVS contract.
 Kelsey wears several hats within the community, and has volunteered countless hours towards various community events.
 She has been on the board for the Chamber of Commerce for 4 years and has served as Vice President of the Iceworm Festival Board for 3 years.

-Jocelyn recently moved to Cordova with her partner who serves in the U.S. Coast Guard.
+Jocelyn moved to Cordova with her partner who serves in the U.S. Coast Guard.
 She has a B.S. in Environmental Science with a focus in Ecological Restoration and possesses a strong passion for fisheries and sustainability.
 Jocelyn has experience working with stakeholders and salmon management through her schooling in Northern California at Humboldt State University.
 This included watershed management, wetland delineation and management, soil sampling and identification, water quality testing, studies of macro invertebrates for stream health, and vegetation studies in coastal riparian and prairie ecosystems.
-She is now pursuing a Teaching credential along with a joint Masters degree in Environmental policy and Urban/Residential planning.
+She is now pursuing a Masters in Arctic and Northern Policy with a concentration in Environmental Politics and Policy.

 SERVS TIER III VESSEL ADMINISTRATOR